bnthecode/draw-ui/README.md

 some refactoring due to unknown outcomes for html canvas<br></br>
 css updates, replicated code<br></br>
 reuse of components not very suitable / also some small replications that should be addressed.<br></br>
-can't currently edit title/description as of 5/31/22 but editing would be a seamless addition.<br></br>
+<bold>EDIT--- DONE 5/31/22 </bold>  can't currently edit title/description as of 5/31/22 but editing would be a seamless addition.<br></br>
 password hashing is not implemented

 -- bugs <br></br>
-ability to edit an existing drawing works, but for some reason state updates cause the image to go back to original.<br></br>
+<bold>EDIT--- DONE 5/31/22 </bold> ability to edit an existing drawing works, but for some reason state updates cause the image to go back to original.<br></br>
 only way to clear eraser is by selecting a new color, not desired<br></br>
 console errors, only a couple that randomly appear